 Professional Vs At-Home Treatments

 It can be a little confusing to decide whether to have an at home or professional treatment especially since the price points are so different.
 The best way to make up your mind is to appreciate that although they both work the same way they have different endpoints.
 Professional microneedling treatments use longer needles and tend to use a larger number of needles.
 As such, they can penetrate deeper into the skin and are most effective at smoothing out wrinkles, rough texture and treating scars.
-They also deliver results more quickly and you ought to repeat every 6 weeks until you have the result you like.
+They also deliver results more quickly (especially if RF microneedling is used) and you ought to repeat every 6 weeks until you have the result you like.
 After that, you should repeat once every 6-12 months for maintenance.
 Typically, treatments start from £250 for the face and neck.
 They can also be combined with a chemical peel for maximal skin resurfacing and collagen induction.
 As with everything, do your homework first.
 It is vital to choose a reputable doctor and clinic.
 You should aim for a bespoke skin treatment designed around your needs.

 At home, dermarolling devices tend to be cheaper and there is something very attractive about the convenience.
 However, like anything, at home treatments tend to be limited in how much they can at achieve and how long it takes.
 That doesn’t mean they aren’t worth pursuing or trying out though.
 At home microneedling can be very effective at improving skin texture, thickening skin and smoothing fine lines if used thoughtfully.
 Firstly, whilst its possible to get dermarollers very cheaply and larger needle;e lengths, you should avoid this temptation as you can end up seriously injuring the skin and causing scarring.
 Instead, opt for a well-known brand with needle lengths of less than 0.5mm.